Full-Stack-App-Brodey-Bright/Full-Stack-Website/README.md

 ## Performance & Scalability Features
 - Microservices architecture
 - Load balancing
+# User Stories and Refinements

+## High Priority Stories

+### Authentication & Account Management

+**Initial Story:**
+As a music listener, I want to connect my Youtube and SoundCloud accounts so that I can access all my music in one place.

+**Refined Stories:**
+1. As a new user, I want to connect my Youtube account using OAuth so that I can quickly start accessing my Youtube library.
+   - Acceptance Criteria:
+     - One-click Youtube OAuth connection
+     - Clear error messaging if connection fails
+     - Successful connection confirmation
+     - Option to disconnect account

+2. As a new user, I want to connect my SoundCloud account using OAuth so that I can access my SoundCloud tracks.
+   - Acceptance Criteria:
+     - One-click SoundCloud OAuth connection
+     - Clear error handling
+     - Connection status indicator
+     - Account disconnection option

+3. As a returning user, I want my login sessions to persist so that I don't have to reconnect my accounts every time.
+   - Acceptance Criteria:
+     - Remember me option
+     - Secure token storage
+     - Automatic token refresh
+     - Clear session expiration handling

+### Playlist Management

+**Initial Story:**
+As a playlist creator, I want to make playlists that combine songs from both platforms so that I can organize all my music together.

+**Refined Stories:**
+1. As a playlist curator, I want to create a new playlist and add songs from either platform so that I can organize my cross-platform music collection.
+   - Acceptance Criteria:
+     - Create playlist with name and description
+     - Add songs from search results

+2. As a music enthusiast, I want my existing Youtube and SoundCloud playlists to automatically import so that I don't lose my current music organization.
+   - Acceptance Criteria:
+     - Automatic playlist detection
+     - Import progress indicator
+     - Handling of duplicate songs
+     - Option to select specific playlists to import

+### Playback Experience

+**Initial Story:**
+As a listener, I want to play songs from either platform seamlessly so that I don't notice which service the song is from.

+**Refined Stories:**
+1. As an active listener, I want smooth transitions between Youtube and SoundCloud tracks so that my listening experience isn't interrupted.
+   - Acceptance Criteria:
+     - Gapless playback
+     - Pre-loading next track
+     - Handling platform API limits

+2. As a mobile user, I want background playback support so that I can listen while using other apps.
+   - Acceptance Criteria:
+     - Background audio playback
+     - Media notification controls
+     - Handle interruptions (calls, etc.)

+## Medium Priority Stories

+### Search & Discovery

+**Initial Story:**
+As a user, I want to search for songs across both platforms so that I can find all available versions.

+**Refined Stories:**
+1. As a music discoverer, I want unified search results from both platforms so that I can compare versions and availability.
+   - Acceptance Criteria:
+     - Real-time search suggestions
+     - Filtering by platform
+     - Sort by relevance/popularity

+2. As a playlist builder, I want to see detailed track information so that I can choose the best version for my playlist.
+   - Acceptance Criteria:
+     - Display audio quality
+     - Show platform source
+     - Include artist details

+### Social Features

+**Initial Story:**
+As a social user, I want to share my playlists with friends so that we can enjoy music together.

+**Refined Stories:**
+1. As a social music fan, I want to share my cross-platform playlists so that friends can access them regardless of their preferred platform.
+   - Acceptance Criteria:
+     - Generate shareable links
+     - Platform-specific sharing options
+     - Privacy controls
+     - Follow/unfollow playlists

+2. As a playlist discoverer, I want to browse popular public playlists so that I can find new music.
+   - Acceptance Criteria:
+     - Sort by popularity/recent
+     - Preview playlist contents
+     - One-click follow

+## Low Priority Stories

+### Profile Customization

+**Initial Story:**
+As a user, I want to customize my profile so that I can express my music taste.

+**Refined Stories:**
+1. As a profile owner, I want to customize my profile with my favorite music so that others can discover my taste.
+   - Acceptance Criteria:
+     - Upload profile picture
+     - Add bio
+     - Pin favourite playlists

+## Story Refinement Process

+Stories were refined based on:
+1. Technical feasibility analysis
+2. User feedback sessions
+3. Platform API limitations
+4. Performance considerations
+5. Security requirements

+Each refinement iteration focused on:
+- Breaking down large stories into manageable pieces
+- Adding specific acceptance criteria
+- Considering edge cases
+- Addressing technical constraints
+- Incorporating user feedback
+- Aligning with business goals
 - Caching strategies
 - CDN integration
 - Database optimization